matthee500/debian-minimal-sway/README.md

 ### SUDO Installation

-The minimal install wont have SUDO installed or the user added to the SUDO group.
-The nex few steps will entail how to do it.
+The minimal install won't have SUDO installed or the user added to the SUDO group.
+The next few steps will entail how to do it.

 * First we must switch to the root user, we do this by using the following command:
   ```bash